Published on: March 31, 2025

 Understanding the legal aspects of moving out of state when there’s a solid custody agreement can already be quite challenging.
 However, when there is no existing court order in place, navigating the process becomes even more complex.
 In situations where no court order exists, and you plan to relocate out of state with your child, it becomes crucial to negotiate with your co-parent or former spouse.
 Typically, this situation often results in court intervention, where a judge will carefully consider the child’s best interests in determining the outcome.
 An attorney, in such circumstances, can be invaluable as they can provide legal guidance, help you understand your rights, and advocate on your behalf during court proceedings.

 If you’re considering moving out of state with your child and have no custody agreement in place, it is crucial to seek guidance from an experienced New York City child custody lawyer.
-Juan Luciano Divorce Lawyer understands the complexities of child custody matters.
-We can provide the legal guidance and support you need to navigate the legal intricacies, protecting your parental rights and the best interests of your child.
+Juan Luciano Divorce Lawyer understands the challenges of child custody matters.
+We can provide the legal guidance and support you need to address the legal intricacies while protecting your parental rights and the best interests of your child.
 Contact us today to schedule a consultation.

 What Should Be Expected in Relocation Hearings?